11ty/eleventy-dev-server/README.md

 ## Installation

-You _do not need to install this_ separately—it is bundled with `@11ty/eleventy` starting with Eleventy v2.0.0.
+This is bundled with `@11ty/eleventy` (and you do not need to install it separately) in Eleventy v2.0.

 ## CLI

-As of `1.0.0-canary.10` we now include a CLI for the Eleventy Dev Server.

-This is for **standalone** use only.
-Installation is unnecessary if you’re using this with Eleventy.
+Eleventy Dev Server now also includes a CLI.
+The CLI is for **standalone** (non-Eleventy) use only: separate installation is unnecessary if you’re using this server with `@11ty/eleventy`.

 ```sh
 npm install -g @11ty/eleventy-dev-server